 TUN, TAP and Veth - Virtual Networking Devices Explained

-Computer systems typically consist of a (or set of) networking devices, i.e eth0, eth1 etc. These network devices are associated to a physical network adapter, which is responsible for placing the packets onto the wire (Figure 1).
+Computer systems typically consist of a (or set of) networking devices, i.e eth0, eth1 etc. These network devices are associated to a physical network adapter, who is responsible for placing the packets onto the wire (Figure 1).

 Figure 1.
 Physical network adapter.

 However, in the world of virtual networking, a degree of internal plumbing is required to patch, tunnel and forward packets within the system.
 This "internal plumbing" is built using virtual networking devices, such as - TUN, TAP and Veth Pairs.